surifirstpin/biplus_documentation/docs/Visualization.md

 ### Funnel chart in visualization menu:

-You can view the funnel charts using different formats available in Biplus for instance,
+You can view the funnel charts using different formats available in Bi+ for instance,
+ - Sort
+ - Curved
+ -  Pinched
+ - Inverted

- - Sort Curved Pinched Inverted Highlight on Hover Dynamic Height Dynamic Slop Load Animation
+ -  Highlight on Hover
+ - Dynamic Height
+ - Dynamic Slop
+ - Load Animation

 **Bi+ provide the following standard editing options for all the charts:**
 **01.General Section :**